gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_protocol_assessment_01.md

 The protocol is now at a point where it can be framed as:

-> a candidate coordination architecture for interpretable recursive control under staged organization, perturbation, and bounded stress.
+> a candidate licensable protocol for interpretable recursive control and tightly coupled LLM roleholding under staged organization, perturbation, recovery, recontact, and bounded stress.

 ### What is likely next

 To move from emerging protocol to licensable infrastructure, the next stages should include:

 #### 1. Protocol specification
-Make the roles and information boundaries explicit enough that third parties could implement them.
+Make the roles, interaction rules, and information boundaries explicit enough that third parties could implement them reproducibly.

 #### 2. Perturbation suite expansion
-Test more classes of failure and recovery.
+Test more classes of failure, especially:
+- compounded pressure
+- weakened scaffolding
+- ambiguity overload
+- compression loss
+- recursive drift
+- mixed pressure
+- task-transfer stress

-#### 3. Metric layer
+#### 3. Metric tightening
-Define operational measurements rather than relying only on qualitative laws.
+Refine current qualitative metrics into more explicit operational scoring.

-#### 4. Failure taxonomy
+#### 4. Failure-taxonomy tightening
-Name and separate distinct collapse, drift, or contamination modes.
+Extend and sharpen failure classes, especially endurance-interpretation failures.

 #### 5. Benchmark transfer
 Show value across more than one task family.

-#### 6. Packaging
+#### 6. Licensing package
-Translate the research object into a licensable architecture story.
+Translate the research object into:
+- a protocol specification
+- an implementation brief
+- an evaluation/compliance layer
+- a licensing narrative

 ---